Portrait of Isabella d'Este (Titian): History

-The painting passed from the Gonzaga collection in Mantua to the collection of Archduke Leopold Wilhelm of Austria, where it is listed as Catherine Cornaro ("Queen of Cyprus") in the inventory in 1659.
+The painting probably passed from the Gonzaga collection in Mantua to the collection of Archduke Leopold Wilhelm of Austria, where it is listed as Catherine Cornaro (Queen of Cyprus) in the inventory in 1659.

-An engraving of a copy of the painting shows an inscription "E Titiani prototypo P. P. Rubens exc.
+An engraving by Lucas Vorsterman of a copy of the painting contains the inscription "E Titiani prototypo P. P. Rubens exc.
 Isabella Estensis Francisisci Gonzagae March.
 Matovae uxor".
-However, this inscription is three to four generations later and thus uncertain (cf. the mistaken baroque naming "Queen of Cyprus").
+However, this inscription was written three to four generations later in Amsterdam and therefore remains uncertain (cf. the naming Queen of Cyprus).

-On the basis of this later inscription, Giovanni Battista Cavalcaselle assigned the painting to a commission from the 60-year-old Isabella d'Este, which has been recorded in letters: Titian was to paint her portrait in 1534 on the basis of a portrait (now considered lost) by Francesco Francia in 1511.
-Isabella commented on the portrait, completed in 1536, with "The portrait by Titian's hand is of such a pleasing type that we doubt that we were ever, at the age he represents, of such beauty that is contained in it."
-The lost Francia original had already been painted 25 years earlier in absentia on the basis of oral descriptions and a third-party drawing.
-And the drawing is assumed to be a more than ten year older one by Leonardo da Vinci (1499/1500).
+On the basis of this later inscription, Giovanni Battista Cavalcaselle assigned the painting to a commission from the 60-year-old Isabella d'Este, which has been recorded in letters: Titian was to paint her portrait in 1534 based on a lost 1511 portrait by Francesco Francia.
+Isabella said that the 1536 portrait "is of such a pleasing type that we doubt that we were ever, at the age he represents, of such beauty that is contained in it."
+The lost Francia original had already been painted 25 years earlier in absentia based on oral descriptions and a third-party drawing.
+And the drawing is assumed to be more than ten years older than the one by Leonardo da Vinci (1499/1500).
 Isabella obviously wanted to be kept youthful and as an (ex-)beauty.
 Titian's other portrait of the aged Isabella d'Este (Isabella in Red, today only preserved by a Rubens copy in the same museum), had probably not pleased her, which is why this second commission is assumed.

 In the 1930s, Wilhelm Suida and Leandro Ozzola opposed this naming as an idealisation of Isabella d'Este.
 Therefore, only artist and dating were documented as accepted by experts.
-In the catalogue of the Isabella d'Este exhibition in Vienna (1994), the painting was still marketed as "by the hand of Titian, the 'greatest portrait painter of all time', as the portrait that clearly represents her".
+In the catalogue of the Isabella d'Este exhibition in Vienna (1994), the painting was still marketed as "by the hand of Titian, the 'greatest portrait painter of all time', as the portrait that clearly represents her" with reference to the likely Gonzaga provenance and the no. 367 in the inventory of 1659.
+Selectively omitted is the fact that no. 367 refers to the painting as Queen of Cyprus.
 The academic exhibition review again opposed: "but why, when engaged on so professional a face-lift, did Titian use so coarse a canvas?"

 Identity of the sitter

 The identification of Isabella in black is uncertain.
 Nevertheless, the picture is uncritically circulated as the most famous portrait of Isabella d'Este, e.g. in books, probably because it is a Titian original (and the rest of the colour identifications are only copies).

-Isabella d'Este was so famous as 'Prima donna del Mondo' and fashion icon that nobles asked to be allowed to copy her dressing.
+Isabella d'Este was so famous as 'Prima donna del Mondo' and fashion icon that nobles asked to be allowed to copy her dress.
 After her death, depictions with balzo were uncritically identified (or marketed) as Isabella.
 By the end of the last century, all colour identifications were withdrawn due to resulting contradictions.